-The minimum azimuth modulation direction $(\psi_0)$ is derived from the estimated F model parameters (in Figs. 10 and 11) for each pixel and is shown for NSCAT and Escat images in Fig. 12.
+The minimum azimuth modulation direction $\psi_0$ is derived from the estimated F model parameters (in Figs. 10 and 11) for each pixel and is shown for NSCAT and Escat images in Fig. 12.
 A gray scale was chosen to emphasize the directionality in $\psi_0$ .
 Large areas of spatial consistency in the peak direction are observed with correlation to features of the topography.
-It should be noted that occasionally the derived peak modulation direction is reversed due to noise, the magnitude of the up-wind/downwind ratio, and/or the limited azimuths of the measurements.
+It should be noted that occasionally, the derived peak modulation direction is reversed due to noise, the magnitude of the upwind/downwind ratio, and/or the limited azimuths of the measurements.
 Thus, occasional pixels with directional reversals relative to nearby pixels are observed.
-Furthermore, where the slope magnitude is small or the slope direction is highly variable the surface wind flow is not well defined and a lack of persistence is observed in the wind direction in such regions [28].
-This factor presumably prevents formation of coherent structures in the small-scale surface roughness and thus permit larger peak azimuth modulation differences.
+Furthermore, where the slope magnitude is small or the slope direction is highly variable, the surface wind flow is not well defined and a lack of persistence is observed in the wind direction in such regions [26].
+This factor presumably prevents formation of coherent structures in the small-scale surface roughness and thus permits larger peak azimuth modulation differences.

-Streamline plots of the model-estimated $\psi_0$ for NSCAT data is shown in Fig. 13 and, for comparison, for Escat data in Fig. 14.
-These plots exhibit a general consistency with the direction of the surface wind flow in previous studies, e.g. [29].
-For example, in south Queen Maud Land and Terre Adelie, the streamlines closely follow the predicted katabatic wind directions.
-Further, previous measurements made along two Ellsworth Land traverses by [38], suggest sastrugi alignments similar to the directions shown in Fig. 13.
+Streamlined plots of the model-estimated $\psi_0$ for NSCAT data is shown in Fig. 13 and for comparison, Escat data in Fig. 14.
+These plots exhibit a general consistency with the direction of the surface wind flow in previous studies (e.g., [27]).
+For example, in south Queen Maud Land (0-45° E 75° S) and Terre Adelie (135° E 70° S), the streamlines closely follow the predicted katabatic wind directions.
+Further, previous measurements made along two Ellsworth Land (90° W 75° S) traverses by [36] suggest sastrugi alignments similar to the directions shown in Fig. 13.

-A notable difference is observed between the NSCAT and Escat streamlines on the Hollick-Kenyon Plateau (in West Antarctica) where the NSCAT streamlines turn clockwise and the Escat streamlines continue north.
+A notable difference is observed between the NSCAT and Escat streamlines on the Hollick-Kenyon Plateau (in West Antarctica $90^{\circ}$ W $80^{\circ}$ S) where the NSCAT streamlines turn clockwise, and the Escat streamlines continue north.
 In this region, the NSCAT data shows reduced azimuth modulation, primarily at lower incidence angles, and the minimum is not as well defined as in other areas.
-However, the NSCAT data appear to resolve directions which follow the perimeter of the plateau to turn downward onto the Ross ice shelf.
-The Escat data suggests a small second-order modulation; however, the the azimuth sampling is limited and the resulting F model fit poorly locates the minimum, causing the flowlines to follow the downslope direction, rather than turning to the left of the fall line.
+However, the NSCAT data appear to resolve directions that follow the perimeter of the plateau to turn downward onto the Ross ice shelf.
+The Escat data suggests a small second-order modulation.
+However, the azimuth sampling is limited, and the resulting F model fit poorly locates the minimum, causing the flowlines to follow the downslope direction rather than turning to the left of the fall line.